DaveyvanTilburg/RDLCDynamicColumns/README.md

 # RDLCDynamicColumns

-Code example on how to show/hide columns and have others fill the gap
+I've not found a solution online to simulate dynamic columns for RDLC table/matrix.
+So I've decided to make a code example on how to achieve that by reading the XML from the RDLC and manipulating it before inserting it into the reportView.

+This code assumes that you have all column visibilities set to "show".
+Based on the param ColumnVisibilities for RDLCColumns it sets them to hidden and redistributes their width to the visible columns.

+Example:
 ```
 string reportXml = File.ReadAllText("./SomeReport.rdlc");